fractalide/fractalide/README.md

 - [ ] 1.0 Stabilization version.

 ### Quick start
-Fractalide is meant to be run on [NixOS](http://nixos.org/nixos), though if you're not going to be doing any service configuration management then many of the `subgraphs` will execute on the [nix](http://nixos.org/nix) package manage which should be on your linux distro's package manager:
-For the most efficient way forward, ensure you're using [NixOS](http://nixos.org), The Purely Functional Linux Distribution.

-So from a fresh install of NixOS (using the `nixos-unstable` channel) we'll build the `fractalide virtual machine (fvm)` and execute the humble NAND logic gate on it.
+From a fresh install of NixOS (using the `nixos-unstable` channel) we'll build the `fractalide virtual machine (fvm)` and execute the humble NAND logic gate on it.
 ```
 $ git clone https://github.com/fractalide/fractalide.git
 $ cd fractalide